bluecoastweb/notepad/README.md

 notepad
 =======

-Is an ExpressionEngine add-on to store arbitrary text in a control panel accessory tab.
+ExpressionEngine2 module to store arbitrary text in a control panel accessory tab.

-* Download
-* Unzip
-* Copy to system/expressionengine/third_party
+### Usage

+1. Download, unzip and move to `system/expressionengine/third_party`.
-* Install from Add-ons > Modules
+2. Install from `Add-ons > Modules`.
-* Open Notepad accessory tab
+3. Open `Notepad` from the accessory tab in the control panel.